Gaurav-Jaiswal-1/MCQ-Generator-Using-Langchain-and-OpenAI/README.md

 - python -m venv env

-To activate virtual environment use - .\env\Scripts\activate
+To activate virtual environment use -
+ - .\env\Scripts\activate
 '''

 '''
-write your requirements in requirements.txt file and run - pip install -r requirements.txt
+write your requirements in requirements.txt file and run -
+- pip install -r requirements.txt
 '''

 '''
-To check all the libraries use - pip list
+To check all the libraries use -
+- pip list
 '''

 '''
-If you have any issues with kernels for jupyter notebook use - pip install ipykernel
+If you have any issues with kernels for jupyter notebook use -
+- pip install ipykernel
 '''

 '''
+For Github

-git init # If you are not cloning
+- git init # If you are not cloning

-git add .
+- git add .

-git commit -m "Message" # Message is mandatory(type any message you want)
+- git commit -m "Message" # Message is mandatory(type any message you want)

-git remote add origin https:/(your git hub repo link)
+- git remote add origin https:/(your git hub repo link)

-git push -f origin main
+- git push -f origin main

-git status # to check the current status
+- git status # to check the current status

-git config --global
+- git config --global

 '''